AhmedYahyaE/realtime-websocket-php-chat-application/README.md

-# Real-time WebSocket Technology Group & One-to-One/Private Chat Application built with PHP and Ratchet Library
+# Real-time WebSocket Technology Group/Public & One-to-One/Private Chat Application built with PHP and Ratchet Library
 This project is a real-time chat application developed using PHP and WebSocket technology (using Ratchet Library).
 It provides a seamless and interactive platform for users to engage in real-time conversations, featuring two chat modes: Group/Public Chat & One-to-One/Private Chat.
 Built with PHP and WebSocket technology, my application provides a seamless platform for instant communication.
 Frontend technologies used: jQuery, JavaScript, AJAX, Parsley JavaScript form validation library, and Bootstrap (responsive design).